 EMBL Hamburg operates a synchrotron beamline P12 for small angle X-ray scattering (SAXS) at the PETRA III storage ring, under the coordination of Dmitri Svergun.

 Access to the beamline P12 is available to all research groups, and is prioritised on scientific grounds only.
 Project proposals for beamline access are evaluated by the Project Evaluation Committee (PEC).
+For guidance on writing a project proposal for SAXS beam time, please consult these instructions.

 Further enquiries may be made to firstname.lastname@example.org.